iainsgillis/grav-plugin-plausible/README.md

     /your/site/grav/user/plugins/plausible

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/iainsgillis/grav-plugin-plausible/blob/master/blueprints.yaml).
+> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml file on GitHub](https://github.com/iainsgillis/grav-plugin-plausible/blob/master/blueprints.yaml).

 ## Configuration